 Make a List of Questions

 Think about what you want to achieve from the meeting and list any and all questions you might have.
 The only bad questions are the one’s you don’t ask.
-This ensures you cover all your concerns during the consultation.
+This ensures you cover all your concerns during the case review.

-Creating a list of questions allows you to focus on the key objectives of your legal consultation.
+Creating a list of questions allows you to focus on the key objectives of this meeting.
 It’s an excellent way to ensure that you don’t overlook any important concerns or doubts.
 Consider queries about the lawyer’s experience, case strategy, or potential obstacles.

 Consider Bringing a Support Person